OpusCapita/node-tutorial/database/01-introduction.md

   - Relational DataBase Managemenet System designed for CIA long time ago
   - Version 2 released for public
   - Goal: to find relations between the data and allow data analytics
+  - Data stored on heap or in index (index organized tables)
+  - Partitioned tables could be used to drop old partitions (data retention)
   - Pros:
     - Almost 100% SQL compatible (Structured Query Language is an open standard)
     - Very mature